 2) Cost of pastoral services in the church

 Some churches are short on money so they ask their pastor not to take a salary for some time.
-Some may pay only partial salary or just enough for the pastor’s personal expenses and needs.
-Charging for premarital counseling is one way of making up for his lost income in conducting such programs.
+Some may pay only a partial salary or just enough for the pastor’s personal expenses and needs.
+Charging for premarital counseling is one way of making up for his lost income by conducting such programs.